 §6.
-In the exercise of the Powers above conferred by this Article, all Officers of the Government, and all other persons of public positions of Power, Trust or Profit, shall conform in all respects to this Constitution, except to such extent as in the judgement of the National Assembly may be impracticable or cause undue delay of defense; but shall be nevertheless responsible and liable for the abuse thereof after the resolution of such emergencies, both as individual persons and as individual actors of the State, notwithstanding any contrary Immunity.
+All Officers of the Government, and all other persons holding public positions of Power, Trust or Profit, shall conform by all respects to this Constitution during the exercise of those Powers conferred by this Article, except to such extent as in the judgement of the National Assembly may be impracticable or cause undue delay of defense; but shall be yet liable for the abuse thereof after the resolution of such emergencies, both as individual persons and as individual actors of the State, notwithstanding any contrary Immunity.

 Chapter Seven: Amendments Hereto

 §1.
 The National Assembly may propose Amendments to this Constitution by concurrent Resolution.

 §2.
 When three fifths of the entire membership, in each the Hall of Magisters and the Chamber of Delegates, shall have concurred on a Resolution to amend this Constitution, then the same shall be entered on their respective Journals and be referred for Reconsideration at the session upon the new Term, immediately following the next general Election of the Delegates: and if at the aforesaid session or any subsequent session, but before the succeeding general Election of either House, the same Resolution shall earn without alteration the concurrence of two thirds of the entire membership in each House, then it shall be promulgated by the Chief Secretary and, within seven days, be published at large by the Officer so responsible; and the President in turn shall cause an Election by Writ, to be held next after the ninetieth day following publication, at which the same Amendment shall be submitted to the Citizens at large for their approval or rejection.

 §1.
 The National Assembly may call by joint Resolution for a popular Convention, in order to propose Amendments to this Constitution.